openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/err/README.md

     *   "exportebgp" policy matches community "TESTIBGP" and sets AS-PATH-PREPEND of the local ASN (100) twice and also attaches a new community "NEW-EBGP"
-    *   DUT has the follwing added config
+    *   DUT has the following added config
         *   hold-time 30
         *   graceful-restart restart-time = 220 secs
         *   graceful-restart stale-routes-timer = 250 secs

 *   Test Flows used for verification